github112017/kafka-1/Kafka_Architecture.md

 ### Kafka Producer
 - A producer in Kafka writes the message to the topic.
+- When the send() method is invoked, below are the steps that are performed.
+  - Producer will reach out to the cluster and fetches the **metadata**.
+This data is always upto date as the producer invokes updates the metadata everytime a call is made to the producer.
+  - Serializer -> Partitioner -> RecordAccumulator
+  - Serializer : Serializes the message.
+  - Partitioner : Determines the partition to which the message needs to be posted
+    - direct  : Partition number is mentioned as part of the **send** call itself.
+    - roundrobin  : If no key or partition is mentioned, then the **round-robin** will be used.
+    - key-mod hash  : Applies murmur hash of the key and applies the modulus function of the number of partitions.
+    ```
+    murmurhash/3(no of paritions)
+    ```
+    - CustomPartitioner  : Own partitioning scheme to determine the partition of the topic.
+ -  RecordAccumulator : InMemory Queue like data-structure.
+    - Each send invocation in general will require a resource overhead.
+    - Kafka uses the concept of a **microbatch** for :
+      - Producer
+      - Writing
+      - Consumer
+   - There is a **RecordBatch** for each TopicParition in the **RecordAccumulator**.
+   -  **RecordBatch**
+    - Each RecordBatch has a limit on how many records it can buffer.
+      - There is a global **buffer.memory** property value which is a threshold value of how much memory can be used to buffer across all RecordBath that are waiting to be sent to the Kafka broker.
+This also represented as number of bytes.
+      -

 - A message that gets sent to a specific partition is decided by the partition logic thats present at the producer end.
   - By default the **Paritioning** scheme is **round-robin**